lucasondel/ExpFamilyDistributions.jl/docs/src/expfamily.md

     \end{bmatrix}
 \end{aligned}
 ```
+where $\text{tril}$ is a function that returns the lower-triangular
+part of a matrix (diagonal not included).

 ```@docs
 Normal
 NormalDiag
 ```

-The package also provide the following utility function:
+The package also provides the following utility functions:
 ```@docs
 vec_tril
+inv_vec_tril
 ```

 ## Gamma distribution